 - 24 wheat farmers across the Southern Plains (Kansas) equating to approximately 17,000 acres.

-- Soil health, biodiversity, and economic analysis on one field per farm over 3+ years to assess key outcomes associated with transitions to regenerative systems.
+- Soil health, biodiversity, water, and economic analysis on one field per farm over 3+ years to assess key outcomes associated with transitions to regenerative systems.

 Measuring the Impact of Regenerative Agriculture